cn0047/stash/ed/t.theory.md

 ````

 To deal with big complicated problems - have to perform breakdown or decomposition.
+One of the best ways to deal with complexity is divide and conquer — split the problem
+into smaller problems and solve each one separately.

 Bandwidth - count of lines on high-way.
 Latency - speed limit on high-way.